 Our job is to provide a supportive co-educational environment for the Upper Sixth pupils.
 Here, they can develop spiritually, morally and educationally, into well rounded, compassionate, thoughtful and aspirational individuals.

-Woodard is housed in the impressive Godwin Hall, a purpose-built, ensuite boarding and day House, officially opened by the eponymous Charles Godwin, an Old Ardinian, in 2013.
+Woodard Boys' and Woodard Girls' are housed in the impressive Godwin Hall, a purpose-built, ensuite boarding and day House, officially opened by the eponymous Charles Godwin, an Old Ardinian, in 2013.